smmadhu/gcp_external_addresses/README.md

 python3 gcp_external_addresses.py project-id-here
 ```

-if you wanted to scan across all projects that belongs to your organization no arguments needs to be passed
+if you wanted to scan across all projects that belongs to your organization no arguments needs to be passed, ensure permissions for respective account is provided on org level
 ```sh
 python3 gcp_external_addresses.py
 ```